Should Parents “Wait and See?”

 Early intervention is key, so the earlier you get the ball rolling, the better off your little one will be!
 Trust your gut.
 Ask questions.
 Advocate for your child.

 We know milestones can feel overwhelming.
-That's why we created our Playbooks, which help your little one meet their milestones through PLAY!
+That's why we created our Playbooks, which help your little one meet their milestones through play using only what you have at home!

-With over 100 cost-free activities per ebook, the Playbooks break down ways to play for each age that support speech, fine motor and gross motor skill development!
+With over 100 activities per ebook, the Playbooks break down ways to play for each age that support speech, fine motor and gross motor skill development!
+No specific toys or equipment needed!